Routing

 $router->addRoute('<presenter>/<action>', 'Home:default');

-// relative path to application document root
+// relative to the document root

 $router->addRoute('<presenter>/<action>', /* ... */);